mendix/docs/content/refguide/migration-dom-issues.md

 ### 9.7 Examples of Input Controls

-Here are a few examples of various input controls:
+A few examples of various input controls are listed below.

 Text box: